isawalhi/photo-editor-js/README.md

  * File watchers are started

-You can add / remove / change files to in the source folder and your browser will automatically update to reflect the changes.
+You can add / remove / change files to in the source folder and your browser will automatically update to reflect the changes using live reload.

+You can run the by typing:

+    npm run test:coverage

+## Issues
+ * Hot module replacement is broken
+ * Bundle size is a big due to antd library
+ * babel-import didn't work as expected, therefore antd components are imported form the lib